Tuhin Kanta Pandey

 Tuhin Kanta Pandey (born 8 July 1965) is a retired 1987 batch IAS officer of the Odisha Cadre who serves as the 11th and current Chairman of Securities and Exchange Board of India since March 1, 2025.
-He previously served as the Finance Secretary and as Revenue Secretary to Ministry of Finance, Government of India.

 Early life and education

 Pandey was born on 8 July 1965 in the state of Odisha, India.
-He holds an M.A degree in Economics from Panjab University, Chandigarh, and an MBA from the University of Birmingham, UK.
+He completed his B.A. degree in English and an M.A degree in Economics from Panjab University in Chandigarh, and an MBA from the University of Birmingham, UK.

 Career

 Pandey is a retired Indian Administrative Service officer of the 1987 batch Odisha Cadre and has a nearly four-decade long career in public administration starting as the executive director of the Odisha State Financial Corporation (OSFC) and managing director of Odisha Small Industries Corporation (OSIC) before serving as the district collector and magistrate of Odisha's Sambalpur district.

 He then moved from Odisha on central deputation to New Delhi, to serve as the Deputy Secretary at the Department of Commerce and later to the regional office of the United Nations Industrial Development Organization (UNIDO).
 Later, upon returning to the Odisha cadre, he worked with the State's Transport, Health and Commercial Taxes departments.
 Pandey then took over as the Principal Secretary of Odisha's Finance Department in 2016.

 On October 24, 2019, he was appointed as the Secretary of Department of Investment and Public Asset Management (DIPAM) for five years making him the longest serving secretary in Department's history.
 As Secretary of (DIPAM) Pandey oversaw the privatisation of Air India and the initial public offering (IPO) of Life Insurance Corporation(LIC).

 In September 2024, Pandey was appointed as Finance Secretary succeeding T. V. Somanathan and in January 2025, Pandey took charge as the Secretary, Department of Revenue (DoR), Ministry of Finance.

 Pandey was appointed as the 11th Chairman of SEBI on February 27, 2025, for a three-year term and assumed office on 1 March 2025 succeeding Madhabi Puri Buch.